cyberbit/neoblock/README.md

 # NeoBlock
-Alternative implementation of a TiX clock, with advanced options in a Python interface when connected over USB.
+Alternative implementation of a TiX clock using NeoPixels on an Arduino, with advanced options in a Python interface when connected over USB.

 ## Arduino requirements:
  - **NeoPixels**.
 The code is configured to use the NeoPixel Shield, but with some effort it can be configured for any pixel layout.